DamianDominoDavis/xwolf/README.md

 # xwolf

-Ray tracing with lighting.
-Navigate through a Minecraft-textured maze with your arrow keys and ESC.
+Ray tracing engine with lighting.
+Navigate through a Minecraft-textured maze using your arrow keys, and ESC to quit.

 ### config

-- **load_textures** explicitly names and orders texture files
-- **TEX_MAP_SIZE** imposes an artificial limit, change if necessary
-- **
+includes/wolf.h
+* \#define *WIN_WIDTH*, *WIN_HEIGHT*: window dimensions
+* \#define *VIEW_DIST*: draw distance; determines horizon and fadeout
+* \#define *TEX_MAP_SIZE*: hard cap on number of textures to load
+* \#define *HI_RES*: 0 for off, nonzero for on

+src/util.c
+* static const char** *map*, *himap*: named XPM images

+textures/
+* XPM format
+* images must be square; rectangular images do get garbled pretty cool though
+* transparency not supported; renders as black

+maps/
-- maps are rectangular array of space-separated uint values
+* rectangular array of space-separated uint values
-- 0 = nothing; 1-N = solid texture N
+* 0 = nothing; 1-N = solid, texture 1-N called to load
+* a map must have at least one zero value for a player; top-left-most is chosen
-- a map must be completely bounded by nonzero values
+* a map must be completely bounded by nonzero values along its edges
-- a map must contain a nonzero value

 ### make
-`make do` is quick and cleans up after itself
-usage: `./wolf3d mapfile`
+`make do && ./wolf3d maps/good.map`